fifeflyer/spring/README.md

 # spring-hibernate-jpa

-A proof of concept using Spring 4 (MVC), Hibernate 5, JPA (2.2 API) and H2.
+A proof of concept using Spring 4 (MVC), Hibernate 5, JPA (2.2 API) and H2/Oracle.

+## H2 Console

+The console can be access at http://localhost:10090/spring-hibernate-jpa/console.

 ## Creating an Oracle Docker Image